Supply Chain Inventory Dashboard

 • Supply Chain Agility:

-• Negotiate lead time reductions of 30–50 days, directly lowering safety stock needs and inventory costs.
+• Negotiate lead time reductions of 30–50 days to directly reduce safety stock requirements and inventory holding costs.

-• Benchmark practices against industry leaders (e.g., Nike’s turnover rate), aiming to increase turnover from 2.5 to at least 3.5, thus significantly improving KEEN’s competitive inventory efficiency.
+• Benchmark practices against industry leaders (e.g., Nike’s turnover rate), with a goal of increasing turnover from 2.5 to at least 3.5—significantly improving Company X’s inventory efficiency.

-This dashboard enables KEEN to clearly visualize inventory challenges, measure potential savings, and strategically implement data-driven actions to enhance supply chain performance, reduce costs, and improve overall business agility.
+This dashboard enables Company X to clearly visualize inventory challenges, quantify potential savings, and implement strategic, data-driven actions to improve supply chain performance, reduce costs, and boost overall agility.